Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 ]
 ```

-Multiface features also define **placement restrictions** to limit block attachment.
+Multiface features use **placement restrictions** to limit block attachment.
 With any iteration (including the first), if the placement check fails, the sequence is terminated.
 3 required boolean properties control where the target can be placed:

 - "can_place_on_floor"
 - "can_place_on_ceiling"